wcukier/pu-astro-ug-wiki/course_paths.md

 - You want your classmates to be IMO level
 - You want to squeeze three really hard math classes into two semesters

-### When should I take AST 204
+### When should I take AST 204?
-Reccomendation -- First Year Spring semester but it doesnt really matter if you take it now or later
+AST 204 is offered every spring semester.
+It is reccomended that you take AST 204 in your first spring semester if you want to be an astro major but if you take it sophomore spring that works too.

 ## Reccomended Tracks